-EXCLUSIVE LPAT speaking exam past paper sample script, plus comments, so you know what HKEAA expects.
+EXCLUSIVE LPAT past paper exam script, plus comments, so you know what HKEAA expects.
 The writer of the script scored Level 4-4.5 in his LPAT presentation.
+(LPAT speaking sample)

 The LPAT Challenge

 In the speaking exam, the examiners have to assess so many things in just a few minutes.
 Make it easier for them to give you high marks with this EXCLUSIVE script that I wrote (I got level 4.5 in grammatical and lexical accuracy and range, and 4 in organization and cohesion).

 Topic: To what extent do you believe tutorial centres improve learning?

 Take a look at the EXCLUSIVE script.
 Full of grammar and vocab items that you can use in your own presentatin.
 Typed.
 About 300 words.

 - Understand what the examiners expect of you.

 - You can have a template and structure to follow.